IanGarraway/DF-Challenge-6---Cap-Stone-Project/docs/planning/userStories.md

 - [ ] logic to ensure user meets the requirements
 - [ ] front end testing
 - [ ] back end testing

-### User story 20

-"As a player I would like a power management system, to control which parts of the salvage rig are active"

-done:

-- [ ] add power management tools to the interface
-- [ ] power management service (front end user service)
-- [ ] power management route (back end user service)
-- [ ] logic to verify users choice is valid
-- [ ] testing front end
-- [ ] testing back end

 ### User story 21